 TGmf Editor: Instruction: Modify 9.3.1.22.2 as follows:

 9.3.1.22.2 Common Info field

 (…existing texts…)

-NOTE 1—For backward compatibility with HE variant Common Info field, an EHT AP sets B22, B26, B53, and B63 to 0 and sets B56–B62 to 1 in the EHT variant Common Info field.
+NOTE 1—For backward compatibility with HE variant Common Info field, an EHT AP sets B22, B26, B53, and B63 to 0 and sets B56–B62 to 1 in the EHT variant Common Info field unless specified otherwise.

 (…existing texts…)

+If control frame protection is negotiated with at least one of the recipient(s), B61 and B62 of any variant of common info field are set as follows:

+The Protected Control subfield is B61 of the Common Info field of the Trigger frame.
+The Protected Control subfield is equal to 1 if the Trigger frame is protected as defined in 12.5.5 (Control integrity protocol (CIP)) and is equal to 0 otherwise.
+If the Protected Control subfield is equal to 1, B62 of the Common Info field is the Key ID field; otherwise, B62 is reserved.

 The UL HE-SIG-A2 Reserved subfield of the (#11be)HE variant Common Info field carries the value to be included in the Reserved field in the HE-SIG-A2 subfield of the solicited HE TB PPDUs.
-A non-EHT HE AP sets the UL HE-SIG-A2 Reserved subfield of the HE variant Common Info field to all 1s except when control frame protection is negotiated with the recipient(s), where B61 and B62 are set as follows:(#M7)
+A non-EHT HE AP sets the UL HE-SIG-A2 Reserved subfield of the HE variant Common Info field to all 1s unless specified otherwise.

-The Protected Control subfield is B61 of the (#11be)HE variant Common Info field of the Trigger frame.
-The Protected Control subfield is equal to 1 if the Trigger frame is protected as defined in 12.5.5 (Control integrity protocol (CIP)(#M7)) and is equal to 0 otherwise.
-If the Protected Control subfield is equal to 1, B62 of the Common Info field is the Key ID field; otherwise, B62 is reserved.(#M7, #Ed)

 (…existing texts…)

 TGmf Editor: Instruction: Modify 9.3.1.22.4 as follows: